XQuartz/xquartz.github.io/Developer-Info.md

 If you'd like to help out with development, please join the [xquartz-dev mailing list](https://github.com/XQuartz/XQuartz/wiki/Mailing-Lists).
 Patches are greatly appreciated.
 Please send them in a format that can be easily applied with patch.
 You can do this with `diff -Naurp <original source tree> <new source tree>` or by using `git diff`.

-You should setup an account at macosforge.org, so you can submit and comment in bugs.
-Click on the link in the upper right corner of this page.

 If you are planning on doing substantial work for Xquartz, you should get git commit access.
 You will need a [freedesktop.org account](http://www.freedesktop.org/wiki/AccountRequests) to do that.

 ### Package Installation ###